NickP20/web-scraping-challenge/README.md

 I scraped the mars news site to collect the latest news title and paragrpah text.

 #### JPL Mars Space Images
-I scraped the the featured space image site to pull the current full site featured image.
+I scraped the featured space image site to pull the current full site featured image.

 #### Mars Facts
 I utilized Pandas to scrape the table containing facts about Mars from the mars facts webpage